SanferD/table-populator/README.md

 # Introduction

-An enterprise-y placeName to planeName,city,state translator, which effectively reads placeName data from a csv file, extracts the city and state using google maps api, and creates an output csv file with the placeName, city, state associated together.
+An enterprise-y placeName to planeName,city,state translator, which effectively reads placeName data from a csv file, extracts city and state using google maps api, and creates an output csv file with placeName, city, state associated together.

 - Uses Ports and Adaptors architecture
   - **domain**: Contains domain structures and interfaces (ports).
 Has no dependencies.